 Testing accommodations are offered to those with a qualified disability or a medical condition to ensure equal access to testing.
-Candidates must request testing accommodations with each DAT registration; however, candidates are not required to re-submit the supporting documentation covering the same disability or condition.
+Candidates must request testing accommodations with each DAT registration and are required to re-submit the supporting documentation covering the same disability or condition (new 2023).